conduitio-labs/conduit-connector-db2/README.md

 ### Change Data Captured (CDC)

-This connector implements CDC features for Oracle by adding a tracking table and triggers to populate it.
+This connector implements CDC features for DB2 by adding a tracking table and triggers to populate it.
 The tracking table has the same name as a target table with the prefix `CONDUIT_TRACKING_`.
 The tracking table has all the same columns as the target table plus three additional columns: